Sleeping with the Enemy: Plot

 Martin learns that Laura had taken swim lessons, leading him to believe she did not drown and is alive.
-This is confirmed when he finds Laura's wedding ring in the toilet, which had not properly flushed as she had believed.
-Martin travels to Chloe's nursing home, masquerading as a detective, and learns that Chloe's "nephew" has just visited.
+His suspicion is confirmed when he finds Laura's wedding ring in the toilet, which had not properly flushed as she had believed.
+Masquerading as a detective, Martin travels to Chloe's nursing home and learns that Chloe's "nephew" has just visited.
 Laura, disguised as a man, is also at the nursing home and barely misses encountering Martin.
 Martin discovers Laura's whereabouts and learns about Ben.
 He trails the couple to Laura's new house and breaks in while she and Ben are outside.
 He also stalks them during their date at a local carnival.
-When Laura returns home, she notices the small clues Martin deliberately left inside the house: the hand towels perfectly aligned and the contents of the kitchen cabinets lined up to Martin's exacting standards.
+When Laura returns home, she realizes that Martin has been inside the house; the hand towels are perfectly aligned and the contents of the kitchen cabinets have been lined up according to Martin's exacting standards.

-Martin then confronts Laura as Ben smashes the door down and attempts to subdue Martin, who knocks him unconscious.
-As Martin aims his gun at Ben, Laura distracts him by slamming her knee into his groin.
+Martin then confronts Laura.
+Ben smashes the door down and attempts to subdue Martin, who knocks him unconscious.
+As Martin aims a gun at Ben, Laura distracts him by slamming her knee into his groin.
 She grabs Martin's gun and holds him at gunpoint.
-As Laura calls the police, Martin expects her to tell the police to protect her from him, as she had done in the past, but Laura shocks Martin by informing the police she has killed an intruder and then shoots Martin three times in the chest.
-A wounded Martin seizes Laura by the hair and grabs the gun, aiming it at her in a desperate attempt to kill her, but the gun clicks empty.
-Martin then dies from his wounds, while Laura and Ben embrace and wait for the police.
+As Laura calls the police, Martin expects her to ask the police to protect her from him; she has done this in the past.
+Instead, Laura shocks Martin by telling the police she has killed an intruder.
+She then shoots Martin three times in the chest.
+A wounded Martin seizes Laura by the hair and grabs the gun, aiming it at her in a desperate attempt to kill her; however, the gun clicks empty.
+Martin then dies from his wounds.
+Laura and Ben share an embrace while waiting for the police.

 Filming

-Filming began in Wilmington on April 2, 1990, and continued through May 12.
+Filming began in Wilmington, North Carolina on April 2, 1990 and continued through May 12.
+1990.